gerardmargaux/CLI-Covid-Thesis/README.md

 * **date_begin** : This defines the date from which the model should start training.
 Usually this is set to 2020-02-01 because that is when the coronavirus started to arrive in Belgium.

 * **epochs** :  This is the number of epochs that the model should do during the training process.
+It is necessary to provide a number of epochs higher than 1000 to hope to obtain a correct result.
+We recommend using between 3000 and 5000 epochs.
+However, the training may be very slow for an encoder-decoder model.

 * **topics** : This represents the list of topics that should be considered by the model during the training.
 These topics must have been collected previously before being able to use it in the prediction.